LaunchCodeEducation/web-fundamentals/studios/flicklist/6/README.md

 ### Give yourself a hand

-If you made it this far, you've somehow completed a huge, challenging studio with a ton of hard concepts all at once.
+If you made it this far, you've completed a challenging studio.
 Congratulations!
-And if you don't get it right away, don't give up - the authors did not either.
+And if you don't get it right away, don't give up.
 Keep on trying: be *persistent*!

 <aside class="aside-note" markdown="1">